amoraschi/YASAC/README.md

 ### Design stages

 The YASAC has been designed in cummulative stages.
-Each stage folder contains the state of the design at each stage.
+To minimize hassle, this repository only contains the last stage refactored.

 #### Stage 1